 - The line appears within the period specified on the instructions, which is usually 3–5 minutes.

-- A woman has missed her period.
+- A person has missed her period.

 To prevent evaporation lines: